Non-Transitory: Everything You Need to Know

 It is not guaranteed that all non-transitory claims will run into this issue.
 But it is important to know that it can happen.
 You want to be able to understand what the rejection means and how to deal with it without narrowing and weakening your patent case.

 If you need help with non-transitory claims, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law.
-They average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+They average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.